Get insider access

 N/A

 The performance in Blender is terrible.
 It takes a very long time to render the simple bmw27 scene with the CPU, and it takes even longer with the GPU.
 The Core i5 and i7s will perform much better as they have more cores and threads, but they still won't be fast enough for professionals working on a deadline.
-If you need to do 3D rendering work, it's best to get a laptop with a dedicated GPU.
+If you need to render 3D images, getting a laptop with a dedicated GPU is best.

 4.2